 Woman mad at US actions abroad set campus fires, prosecutors say

-A woman allegedly angry with U.S. military actions abroad was charged Friday with setting several fires at a Minnesota university."
+A woman allegedly angry with U.S. military actions abroad was charged Friday with setting several fires at a Minnesota university.

 Tnuza Jamal Hassan, 19, a former student at St. Catherine University in St. Paul, allegedly confessed to investigators that she started multiple fires on campus last week, including one in a dormitory housing a day care center.